 Retail Industry Dynamics; Relationships with B2B Customers.
 Historically, a substantial portion of our net sales have been derived from our B2B customers, upon which we rely to reach many of the consumers who are the ultimate purchasers of our products.
 We depend on retailers to provide adequate and attractive space for our products and point-of-purchase displays in their stores.
-In 2017, we sold our products through over 5,400 U.S. and Canadian retailers, which represented 81.6% of our 2017 net sales.
-Our top ten B2B customers represented approximately 11.5% and 8.4% of our net sales for the six months ended June 30, 2018 and 2017, respectively, and approximately 10.9% and 11.4% of our net sales for the years ended December 31, 2017 and 2016, respectively.
-In recent years, traditional retailers have been affected by a shift in consumer preferences towards other channels, particularly e-commerce.
+In the nine-month period ended September 30, 2018, we sold our products through over 6,400 U.S. and Canadian retailers, and our sales to our B2B customers represented 76.1% and 81.6% of our net sales in the nine-month period ended September 30, 2018 and the year ended December 31, 2017, respectively.
+Our top ten B2B customers represented approximately 13.3% and 9.8% of our net sales in the nine months ended September 30, 2018 and 2017, respectively, and approximately 10.9% and 11.4% of our net sales in the years ended December 31, 2017 and 2016, respectively.
+In recent years, traditional retailers have been affected by a shift in consumer preferences towards other channels, particularly ecommerce.
 We believe that this shift may have benefitted our business as retailers dedicated additional shelf space to premium, higher-margin products to drive additional traffic to their stores and improve sales in previously less productive shelf space.
 However, our B2B customers make no long-term commitments to us regarding purchase volumes and can therefore freely reduce their purchases of our products.
-Significant reductions in purchases of our products by our B2B customers, or the loss of any key B2B customer for any reason, could adversely affect our business.
+Significant reductions in purchases of our products by our B2B customers could adversely affect our business.
 In addition, our future growth depends upon our ability to successfully execute our business strategy.

 Product Mix.
 The mix of products we sell in any given quarter or year will depend on various factors, including the timing and popularity of new releases by third-party suppliers and our ability to distribute products based on these releases.
 We have diversified our product offerings across numerous categories.
 Our results of operations may fluctuate significantly from quarter to quarter or year to year depending on the timing and popularity of new product releases.
 Sales of a certain products or groups of products tied to particular supplier can dramatically increase our net sales in any given period.
 For example, our net sales for the period beginning on April 1, 2017 and ending on December 31, 2017 were positively impacted by growth of an emerging line of products by JUUL Labs, for which we had net sales of approximately \$10.0 million during such period.
-In addition, if the performance of one or more of these products fails to meet expectations or are delayed in their release, our operating results could be adversely affected.
+In addition, if the performance of one or more of these products fails to meet expectations or updated versions are delayed in their release, our operating results could be adversely affected.